A guide to understanding title fees

 • Overnight Fee

-Still have questions about title insurance?
+Still have questions about title insurance or registration?

 Better Settlement Services, an affiliate of Better Mortgage, has answers.
 Contact us at bss_support@better.com and we’d be happy to provide you with any information you need.